bky201/battleship-game/README.md

 # Battleship Game

 Battleship game is a website that allows users to play game against computer.
 Both players will try to guess the location of ships.
 The location of the ships is unknown and it is generated randomly on player board and computer board.
 If the player missed the location the player gets an alert message "You miised" and the location gets assigned "x".
 If the player hits the battleship the player gets an alert message "you hit one" and the location gets assigned "#".
-If the computer missed the location the player gets an alert message "computer miised" and the location gets assigned "O".
+If the computer missed the location the player gets an alert message "computer missed" and the location gets assigned "O".
 If the computer hits the battleship the player gets an alert message "computer hits ship" and the location gets assigned "#".
 [View the live site here](https://battleships-app-3b11e752263f.herokuapp.com/).

   ![alt text](images/responsive.png)